YWJ226/TaiWei-Pin-3D/DOC/openroad_3d_cooptimization_strategy.md

 - `clock nets` are exempted from tier locking during `ord-cts` and `ord-cts-post` via `-skip_clock_nets 1`
 - `regular data nets` are still left available to the tool under the normal owner-tier mask
-- `split-managed data nets` are tracked and reported explicitly, but they are no longer force-repaired after every active stage
+- `split-managed data nets` are tracked and reported explicitly; repair is not automatic after every active stage

 This keeps normal mixed-net optimization available while still measuring whether the intended split topology survives later optimization.